 The Location Civic Report is a variable-length field and the format is provided in 8.4.2.21.13 (Location Civic (#1294)report).
 This information is taken from dot11APCivicLocationTable(#5047).
 The Co-Located BSSID List(Ed) subelement is present when there is at least one other BSS which is co-located with the reporting BSS and the Co-Located BSSID List(Ed) subelement is not present in the Geospatial Location ANQP-element, and is not present otherwise.(#3269)

+(MDR)

 Neighbor Report ANQP-element

 The Neighbor Report ANQP-element provides zero or more neighbor reports about neighboring APs.
 This is of benefit to a STA in a preassociated state.